hbarry89/E-Commerce-Back-End/README.md

 - Bootcamp Materials
 - Sequelize Documentation: [Associations](https://sequelize.org/docs/v6/core-concepts/assocs/) and [Validations & Constraints](https://sequelize.org/docs/v6/core-concepts/validations-and-constraints/)
 - Demonstration by TA in class
-- Insomnia file was provided by TA in class that has testing examples for all methods to all models + URLs .
+- Insomnia file was provided by TA in class that has testing examples for all methods to all models + route URLs .
 - Tutor

 ### Assets :sparkles: